Henry County, Martinsville, Patrick County court report: Jan. 19

 A judge sent to circuit court a charge of eluding police against Johnny Lamonte Venable III of Martinsville.
 The offense allegedly happened Nov.
 2.

-Brandi Marie Rhoday of Martinsville pled guilty to DWI first offense.
-She was sentenced to 30 days in jail with 30 days suspended, 1 year restricted license, VASAP, and ordered to pay a $250 fine plus costs.
+Brandi Marie Rhoday of Martinsville pleaded guilty to DWI first offense.
+She was sentenced to 30 days in jail, with 30 days suspended, 1 year restricted license, VASAP and ordered to pay a $250 fine plus costs.
 The offense happened Oct.
 5.

-A judge sent to circuit court a charge of possession/transport of a weapon by a violent felon and felony weapon/ammo possession (not gun) against Taimon Auchante Markis Manns of Martinsville.
+A judge sent to circuit court a charge of possession/transportation of a weapon by a violent felon and felony weapon/ammunition possession (not gun) against Taimon Auchante Markis Manns of Martinsville.
 The offense allegedly happened July 17.

 Patrick County General District